Castration in dogs

 What happens on the day of the castration surgery?

-• Your dog should have had a pre-neuter check with a vet or a nurse
+• Your dog should have had a pre-neuter check with a vet to discuss if neutering is appropriate and the best timing for the size of your dog

-• Then the vet will do a hands-on examination to make sure it is ok to go ahead with the operation
+• Your dog will be admitted and the vet will do an examination to make sure it is ok to go ahead with the operation

-• When necessary, pre-anesthetic blood tests will be performed
+• When necessary, pre-anaesthetic blood tests will be performed

-• Then a sedative and pain relief will be injected
+• Then a sedative and pain relief (pre-anaesthetic medication) will be given

 • While the pre-anaesthetic is working, your dog will be kept in a calm, warm kennel

-• Once the sedative has taken effect, your dog will be put under a full/general anaesthetic
+• Once ready, your dog will be put under a general anaesthetic

-• In preparation for surgery, the skin is cleaned and clipped while your dog is closely monitored
+• The surgical area is cleaned and clipped while your dog is closely monitored

 • Surgery will begin

-• After your dog wakes up from the anaesthesia, he will be placed in a warm, comfortable kennel to recover
+• After your dog wakes up from the anaesthesia, they will be placed in a warm, comfortable kennel to recover

-• Usually, your dog can go home a few hours after their operation, but if they take longer to recover from anaesthesia, they may need to be monitored for longer
+• Usually, your dog can go home a few hours after their operation, but if they take longer to recover, they may need to be monitored for longer

-• You will take home pain-relief.
-You may find your dog more quiet or disoriented on the day they get home
+• You may find your dog more quiet or disoriented on the day they get home but this should improve within 24 to 48 hours

 • Geographic location of the vet practice

-• Slows their metabolism making them prone to obesity.
-However, obesity is the result of overfeeding and a lack of physical activity.
-By regulating your dog’s diet and caloric intake, as well as ensuring daily exercise, you can prevent obesity in castrated or intact males.
-Speak to a vet nurse for further help.
+• Obesity is the result of overfeeding and a lack of physical activity.
+By regulating your dog's diet, and ensuring daily exercise, you can prevent obesity.
+Speak to a vet if you need help.

 • If your dog has a behaviour problem driven by testosterone, it can take up to several weeks for the hormone levels to drop and the behaviour to decrease or stop.